openstack/nova/doc/source/testing/libvirt-numa.rst

 * The guest NUMA node has been strictly pinned to a host NUMA node.

-As a further sanity test, check what Nova recorded for the instance in the database.
-This should match the <numatune> information
+As a further sanity test, check what nova recorded for the instance in the database.
+This should match the ``<numatune>`` information:

 .. code-block:: bash

+  $ mysql -u root -p123456 nova
   MariaDB [nova]> select numa_topology from instance_extra;
   +----------------------------------------------------------------------------+
   | numa_topology                                                              |